 The National Creditors Bar Association serves law firms that practice creditors rights law, foreclosure, bankruptcy and student loans, among other areas.

-This association comprises lawyers who represent employees in cases involving employment discrimination, illegal workplace harassment, wrongful termination and denial of benefits, among others.
+Members of this association are lawyers who represent employees in cases involving employment discrimination, illegal workplace harassment, wrongful termination and denial of benefits, among others.

-Through education and practical assistance, the Council of School Attorneys of the National School Board Association (NSBA) supports the attorneys who represent K–12 public school districts and state school boards associations.
+Through education and practical assistance, the Council of School Attorneys of the National School Board Association (NSBA) supports the attorneys who represent K–12 public school districts and state school board associations.

 This bar association represents Hispanic legal professionals in the United States and its territories through professional development and networking opportunities.
-The Hispanic National Bar Association also advocates on issues affecting the Hispanic community and promotes the legal training and education of young Latinx individuals.
+The Hispanic National Bar Association also advocates on issues affecting the Hispanic community and promotes the legal training and education of young Latinos.

 This organization supports the professional development of Asian Pacific American attorneys, judges, law professors and law students.
 It serves as the unifying voice of around 90 national, state, and local Asian Pacific American bar associations.